-A leader is measured upon achieving the goals although achieving the goal is not the only duty he has in his everyday work.
+Organizational climate is based on trust, confidence, and open communication.
+Everyone in organization should contribute to it because it is inevitable for its survival and success.
 Getting things done is already difficult task for itself but team leader can’t make it alone.
-His team is there to fulfill the assignment and the leader is there to plan, organize and supervise the teams’ work.
+His team is there to fulfill the assignment.
+The leader is there to plan, organize and supervise the teams’ work.
 Being leader sometimes seems as “mission impossible” if there is no trust between us as leaders and our team.

-Protection is extremely often used strategy in situations that encourage our fears or, in other words, in situations where people do not trust each other.
+Protection is extremely often used strategy in situations that encourage our fears.
+In other words, in situations where people do not trust each other.
 Such situations should arise very often in working teams.
-So when the leader pushes his own borders he actually comes in discomfort zone where his self confidence naturally decreases because of facing with new situations.
+So when the leader pushes his own borders he actually comes in discomfort zone.
+There his self-confidence naturally decreases because of facing with new situations.
 Capable leader knows well his strengths and weaknesses and therefore is easy for him to overcome such situations.
-The most capable leaders know the same for their teams and are able to lead them through unknown waters with sufficient confidence.
-Pushing the team over the fence could be difficult if team members are customized not to share information in order to protect each other from awkward situations and fear.
+The most capable leaders know the same for their teams.
+They are able to lead them through unknown waters with sufficient confidence.
+Pushing the team over the fence could be difficult if team members are customized not to share information.

+They believe this is in order to protect each other from awkward situations and fear.
 They are rather choosing to mislead themselves for the sake of safety than to feel the fear.
 Protecting ourselves and our people in advance may lead only to illusion of safety.
 We may even experience the satisfaction of winning every time our protective maneuvers pay off.
-On the other hand, such behavior can be deadly for leaders and their teams since they will never confront situations in which they have to stretch their capabilities and fight against the fear.
+On the other hand, such behavior can be deadly for leaders and their teams.
+They will never confront situations in which they have to stretch their capabilities and fight against the fear.
 Such approach leads to lower competitiveness since neither leaders nor teams improve themselves facing responsibly with difficult issues.
 Lower competitiveness leads to lower engagement and as final consequence team won’t be able to fulfill its goals.
 Such development is something that each and every team leader should tend to avoid.

-This is very important because if the leader strives to achieve challenging goals he has to challenge the status quo first..
+This is important because if the leader strives to achieve challenging goals he has to challenge the status quo first.
 When we are surrounded by people we trust we actually start to believe that the future we want is possible.
 In that case our willingness to take a risk becomes more powerful than any fear in ourselves.
 When we choose to trust the people around us, we are willing to risk feeling uncomfortable for the sake of a higher purpose.
 Increased trust within team results with open discussions and finding of unconventional solutions for the problems.
 This usually encourages also other teams to start with such praxis which leads to progress of the whole company.
 Team members will influence the leader not only through their results but also with constructive discussions, advices and proposals.
 Leader will use this new climate to start and promote sustainable and systematic positive changes both within the team and within the organization.